 - Have the children write words with the letter O on small pieces of paper to put in the hot pot.

-- With the letter cards used in the hot pot activity (see below), have the children make new words by changing the vowel or either of the consonants:
+- Using the letter cards, have the children make new words by changing the vowel or either of the consonants: